 Any question as to the existence of the Participant's physical or mental incapacitation as to which the Participant or the Participant's representative and the Company cannot agree shall be determined in writing by a qualified independent physician mutually acceptable to the Participant or the Participant's representative, as applicable, and the Company.
+If the Participant or the Participant's representative, as applicable, and the Company.
 If the Participant or the Participant's representative, as applicable, and the Company cannot agree as to a qualified independent physician, each shall appoint such a physician and those two (2) physicians shall select a third (3rd) physician who shall make such determination in writing.
-The determination of Disability made in writing to the Company and the Participant or the Participant's representative, as applicable, shall be final and conclusive for all purposes of the Awards granted to such Participant that remain outstanding at the time of determination of "Disability."
+The determination of "Disability" made in writing to the Company and the Participant or the Participant's representative, as applicable, shall be final and conclusive for all purposes of the Awards granted to such Participant that remain outstanding at the time of determination of "Disability."

-(u) "Employee" means any individual who is a common-law employee of the Company, or of a Parent, or of a Subsidiary or of an Affiliate.
+(r) "Employee" means any individual who is a common-law employee of the Company, or of a Parent, or of a Subsidiary or of an Affiliate.
 An employee who is also serving as a member of the Board is an Employee for purposes of this Plan.

-(v) "Exchange Act" means the Securities Exchange Act of 1934, as amended.
+(s) "Exchange Act" means the Securities Exchange Act of 1934, as amended.

-(w) "Exercise Price" means, (i) in the case of an Option, the amount for which a Share may be purchased upon exercise of such Option, as specified in the applicable Award Agreement and (ii) in the case of a SAR, an amount, as specified in the applicable Award Agreement, which is subtracted from the Fair Market Value in determining the amount payable to a Participant upon exercise of such SAR.
+(t) "Exercise Price" means, (i) in the case of an Option, the amount for which a Share may be purchased upon exercise of such Option, as specified in the applicable Award Agreement and (ii) in the case of a SAR, an amount, as specified in the applicable Award Agreement, which is subtracted from the Fair Market Value in determining the amount payable to a Participant upon exercise of such SAR.

-(x) "Fair Market Value" means the market price of a Share, determined by the Committee as follows:
+(u) "Fair Market Value" means the market price of a Share, determined by the Committee as follows: